-MUA120 | Minor Applied I | 1 Credit
+MUA 120 | Minor Applied I | 1 Credit

 Minor Applied I focuses on the study of a secondary instrument or voice in a private instruction environment.
 In this class the student will study all major scales, beginning technical studies and etudes, and beginner level solos.
-Prerequisite(s):

-MUA121 | Minor Applied II | 1 Credit
+MUA 121 | Minor Applied II | 1 Credit